 Once we were done in the caves, we headed to the bay of San Marcos, where we had snacks.
 It was a very relaxing way to end the day, even though the day was relatively easy.

-Since the planned tour for Wednesday was very similar to Sunday, I opted to stay behind.
-I explored a little bit of the island on my own.
+Since the tour for Wednesday was very similar to Sunday, I opted to stay behind.
+So, I explored a little bit of the island on my own.
 I made a stop at the Botanical Gardens, before heading out to do some much needed shopping.
-I started out window shopping, but so many of the shops were very welcoming, so I ended up buying more than I should have!
+Also, I started out window shopping, but so many of the shops were very welcoming, so I ended up buying more than I should have!

 Because I was on my own clock, I ate both lunch and dinner out in the city.
 I did a lot of walking, but that is because I wanted to see as much of the island life as possible.
 By the end of the day, I was ready to grab a glass of wine and sit back to relax.

 Quite possibly the most difficult, yet rewarding days was Thursday.
 The plan for the day was to hike up to the Mont Teide summit and ride a cable car down.
-The hike up took around three hours, and involved some hard core hiking.
+Our hike up took around three hours, and involved some hard core hiking.
 I really enjoyed the challenge, and the amazing scenery made the challenge worth it!